-In an attempt to ensure a fair election, the veterans asked the FBI to send election monitors but received no reply.
-Without any help from the federal government, and knowing that Cantell would try voter intimidation, the veterans set up a militia of sixty men led by Bill White -- nicknamed the Fighting Bunch -- to help prevent any violence or fraud in the upcoming elections.
+The veterans asked the FBI to send election monitors to ensure a fair election, but received no reply.
+Without help from the federal government, and knowing that Cantell would try voter intimidation, the veterans set up a militia of 60 men led by Bill White -- nicknamed the Fighting Bunch -- to help prevent violence or fraud in the upcoming elections.

 On election day, voters turned up early and in numbers unprecedented in the county’s history.
 It didn’t take long for things to get ugly.
 Before the polls even opened, a legally appointed veteran representative was arrested for protesting voting irregularities.
 Cantrell had armed deputies at every single precinct.
 Veteran poll watchers were intimidated, beaten, and arrested.
-At every precinct, Cantrell had armed deputies who only admitted a few people at a time to vote, keeping lines long.
-Tom Gillespie, a sixty-year-old black man whose parents were denied the right to vote, was met at his polling station by a deputy who said, “You can’t vote here.”
-When Gillespie asked why, the deputy simply responded, “N-----r, you can’t vote here today.”
+Cantrell had armed deputies at every precinct who only admitted a few people at a time to vote, keeping lines long.
+Tom Gillespie, a 60-year-old black man whose parents were denied the right to vote, was met at his polling station by a deputy who said, “You can’t vote here.”
+When Gillespie asked why, the deputy responded, “N-----r, you can’t vote here today.”
 After Gillespie insisted on his right to vote, the deputy beat him with brass knuckles and threw him out of the polling station.
 But Gillespie knew the value of his right to vote.
 Undaunted, he stood up and walked back in, saying he wasn’t going anywhere.
 The deputy pulled out his gun and shot Gillespie for his defiance.

 Despite their best efforts, it seemed like another election was being stolen from these beaten, battered, and bruised veterans.
 Cantrell’s men closed the polls early, tampered with ballots, and intimidated voters with impunity.
 It is worth noting that the mayor and the police force of Athens were all conveniently, at least for Cantrell, away on vacation.

 “Well!
 Here you are!”
-White said “After three or four years of fighting for your country.
+White said, “After three or four years of fighting for your country.
 You survived it all.
 You came back.
 And what did you come back to?
 A free country?
 You came back to Athens, Tennessee, in McMinn County, that’s run by a bunch of outlaws.
 They’ve got hired gunmen all over this county right now at this minute.
 What for?
 One purpose.
 To scare you so bad you won’t dare stand up for the rights you’ve been bleeding and dying for.
-Some of your mothers and some of your sisters are afraid to walk down the streets to the polling places.
+Some of your mothers and sisters are afraid to walk down the streets to the polling places.
 Lots of men, too!
 Because they know what happens.
 A car drives by in the night and shoots out your windows.
 If that doesn’t scare you enough, they’ll set fire to your house or your barn.
 They’ll beat up members of your family and put them in jail.
 For no reason!
 Is that the kind of freedom you were supposed to be fighting for?
 Do you know what your rights are supposed to be?
 How many rights have you got left?
 None!
 Not even the right to vote in a free election.
 When you lose that, you’ve lost everything.”

 Veterans took up positions on nearby rooftops and rained fire down on the jail.
 Any deputies outside immediately retreated to the safety of the fortified jail.
 Without radios, it was hard for the veterans to coordinate an attack on such a fortified position.
 The veterans fired on the building for hours, but Cantrell and his fellow goons refused to surrender despite being surrounded.
-The veterans’ attacks proved ineffective, and as time passed, the veterans began to fear for the worst.
+The veterans’ attacks proved ineffective, and as time passed, the veterans began to fear the worst.
 If they didn’t force Cantrell’s forces to surrender, they would all be branded criminals once the National Guard arrived.
 Veterans made Molotov cocktails and hurled them at the jailed, but they were ineffective.
-Looking for something stronger, some of the veterans broke off from the firefight to retrieve dynamite from the county storehouse.
-By 2:30 AM they had returned with dynamite, ready to blast Cantrell and his men into submission.
+Looking for something stronger, some veterans broke off from the firefight to retrieve dynamite from the county storehouse.
+By 2:30 a.m., they had returned with dynamite, ready to blast Cantrell and his men into submission.

 Though Cantrell’s political machine had been broken, not everything was perfect now that he was gone.
 Though some reforms were passed by the GIs, according to White -- who became a deputy -- the fee system stayed in place for another four years, although it was nowhere near as abused compared to the decade of Cantrell’s regime.

 Were the veterans of McMinn justified in their violent overthrow of the corrupt local government of McMinn?
-It is hard not to think about the Declaration of Independence, where Jefferson wrote of his fellow Americans, “When a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security.”
+It is hard not to think about the Declaration of Independence, where Thomas Jefferson wrote of his fellow Americans, “When a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new guards for their future security.”
 Mirroring this sentiment, Abraham Lincoln, in his first inaugural speech, said, “This country, with its institutions, belongs to the people who inhabit it.
 Whenever they shall grow weary of the existing government, they can exercise their constitutional right of amending it or their revolutionary right to dismember or overthrow it.”